fortunkam/container-app-demo/README.md

 It comprises of a dotnet 6 minimal API application that has the following features.

 * Uses DAPR to be triggered when a message arrives on a Storage Queue (Input Binding)
-* Uses DAPR to be triggered when a message arrives on a Service Bus Queue (Input Binding)
 * Uses DAPR to write to a Storage Queue (Output Binding)
 * Uses DAPR to write to a Service Bus Queue (Output Binding)
-* Uses DAPR to store some state to blob storage (State Store)
-* Uses DAPR to retrieve secrets (Secret Store)
-* Uses KEDA to scale the image based on the number of messages in the Storage Queue (for AKS)
-* Uses KEDA to scale the image based on the number of messages in the Service Bus Queue (for Container Apps)
+* Uses KEDA to scale the image based on the number of messages in the Storage Queue (for Container App)

 Also included are a set of scripts for deploying the solution to an [Azure Container App](https://docs.microsoft.com/en-us/azure/container-apps/).
 Note: Azure container apps is currently in preview.